Monster House (film): Plot

-However, Landers and Lister disrupt the plan, and the house devours them all.
-The children explore the now-asleep house and discover a shrine to Nebbercracker's wife, Constance, whose skeletal remains are entombed in cement.
-The house awakens, but Jenny grabs its chandelier-like uvula and forces the house to vomit them back outside.
+However, Landers and Lister foil their plan and the house devours them all.
+The trio explores the now-asleep house and discovers a shrine to Nebbercracker's wife, Constance, whose skeletal remains are entombed in cement.
+The house awakens, but Jenny grabs its chandelier-based uvula and forces the house to vomit them back outside.

-Nebbercracker returns from the hospital alive and reveals that Constance is the house.
-He explains that when they first met, Constance was an unwilling participant in a circus freak show.
-Nebbercracker helped her escape, married her, and began constructing a house for them.
-On Halloween, children began harassing Constance, causing her to fall into the basement, where she was suffocated by a concrete mixer inadvertently activated in the chaos.
-Upon the house's completion, Constance's spirit merged with it, forcing her husband to feign aggression towards children for their own safety.
+Nebbercracker returns from the hospital alive, revealing that Constance is the house.
+He explains that when they first met, Constance was an unwilling freak show participant.
+Nebbercracker helped her escape as Constance restarted her life with him.
+One Halloween, children began harassing Constance, causing her to fall into the house's unfinished basement, where she was suffocated by a concrete mixer inadvertently activated in the chaos.
+Upon the house's completion, Constance's spirit merged with it, forcing her husband to feign aggression towards the children for their own safety.

-D.J. tells Nebbercracker that they must put Constance to rest.
-Overhearing this, Constance uses a pair of trees to lift the house from its foundation and pursues her husband and the kids.
-They lure Constance to a nearby construction site, where Chowder fights her with a front end loader.
-D.J. tosses dynamite into the chimney, destroying the house.
-Constance's spirit reunites with Nebbercracker before finally ascending to the afterlife.
-Nebbercracker and the children return everything the former stole to their rightful owners, Jenny returns home, and D.J. and Chowder go trick-or-treating, which D.J. previously felt they were too old for.
+D.J. insists that they must put Constance to rest.
+Overhearing this, Constance uses a pair of trees to lift the house from its foundation and chase the group.
+They lure Constance to a nearby construction site, where Chowder combats her with an excavator as D.J. uses dynamite against the house to destroy it.
+Constance's spirit shares a moment with Nebbercracker before ascending to the afterlife.
+Nebbercracker returns all of the stolen toys to their rightful owners and D.J. and Chowder go trick-or-treating, which D.J. previously thought they had outgrown.
 During the credits, all of the house's victims emerge from the basement unscathed.